-Herschel Walkers Workout
+Herschel Walker’s Workout

-Herschel Walker is one of the greatest American football players to every walk on a playing field.
-Herschel’s infamous workouts are legendary also.
 Since his days as a Heisman Trophy winner and National Champion at The University of Georgia – he has gone on to win at every level at every sport he has ever attempted.

 How did Herschel become who he is and go on to such great heights?